-This kit tests for chlamydia.
-In men, this test uses a urine sample, but for women, a vaginal swab is used.
+This kit tests for the presence of genital chlamydia.
+In men, this test uses a urine sample, and in women, it uses a vaginal swab.

-Chlamydia test kits are different for men and women.
-The women’s test requires a swab from the inside of the vagina, while the men’s test requires a urine sample.
-Swabs and samples are sent to a laboratory where they are tested for the presence of chlamydia.
+Genital chlamydia test kits are different for men and women.
+In women, a swab taken from just inside the vagina is required.
+In men, a urine sample is required.
+Samples are sent to our partner laboratory where they are tested for the presence of genital chlamydia.
 A different test is required to check for oral or anal chlamydia.

 You will receive your results by email or text message if you have provided a UK mobile number for us to contact you on.

 If you test positive for chlamydia, you should organise treatment promptly.
 We offer effective treatment with prescription antibiotics for chlamydia.
 Treatments are delivered to you in plain packaging, just like the test kits.
 The treatments are prescribed by an NHS doctor and your medicine will be dispatched from our NHS community pharmacy.